Bible Study Resources - Tips, Online Bible Search, Devotions

 Most numbers carry a symbolic purpose in the Bible.

 However, not all numbers signify something good.
 Six, for instance, tends to symbolize incompleteness or weakness, as indicated here.
-We can see a trinity of satanic incompleteness and weakness in the devil’s number: 666 (Revelation 13:18).
+We can see a trinity of satanic incompleteness and weakness in the devil’s number 666 (Revelation 13:18).

-In the Bible, numbers can have a many purposes, such as conveying something significant in the narrative: prophetically, spiritually, or symbolically.
+In the Bible, numbers can have many purposes, such as conveying something significant in the narrative: prophetically, spiritually, or symbolically.

-When Elisha brings a boy back to life and he sneezes seven times, he may not have literally sneezed seven times (2 Kings 4:35).
+When Elisha brings a boy back to life, and he sneezes seven times, he may not have literally sneezed seven times (2 Kings 4:35).
 Even if he had sneezed literally seven times, readers or listeners would’ve picked up on the fact about the importance of the number seven, meaning completeness.
 He was completely healed.

 What Does the Number 3 Mean in the Bible?